aclark4life/blog/2015/02/10/please-do-my-homework/index.rst

 Perhaps it is due to:

 - Less meaningful content.
-I read `/r/Python <http://www.reddit.com/r/Python>`_ for Hacker News-like stories about Python.
+I read |r_Python| for Hacker News-like stories about Python.
 The more poorly written homework questions, the less meaningful content.

 .. image:: /images/homework4.png
     :alt: Question #4